sabirhusseinbalal/python-web-network-projects/05_website_change_detector/README.md

 # Website Change Detector

 ## Description
-Checks if a website has changed by comparing its current content with previously saved data.
+Detects if a website has changed by comparing its current content with previously saved data.
-This project sends a request to a website, creates a hash of its content, and compares it with an old saved version.
+Saves a hash of the website content and compares it on next runs.
-If the content is different, it means the website has changed.

 It shows:
-- Status code
+- HTTP status code
 - Change detection (updated or not)
-- Saves website automatically for future checks
+- Saves website hash for future checks

 ## Modules Used
 - `requests` – send HTTP requests